Aadit1004/Aadit1004/README.md

 # About Me👨‍💻

-I am currently in my third year at the University of British Columbia majoring in Computer Science and minoring in Mathematics.
+I am currently a student at the University of British Columbia majoring in Computer Science and minoring in Mathematics.
 My interests span across Aviation, Gaming, Formula 1, and Travelling.

 # Technical Skills💻